 - If you’ve got a lingering injury that just won’t heal properly or fully, you need a treatment that does what time alone hasn’t.
 That’s exactly what shockwave therapy does.
 Learn how it works.

-- To get back on your feet and back to your active lifestyle, come to ReBalance in New York City for shockwave therapy.
+- To get back on your feet and back to your active lifestyle, come to ReBalance regenerative clinic for shockwave therapy.
 Using sound waves, this breakthrough procedure is applied over your skin, but it works underneath.
 Schedule a consultation today!

 Introducing Shockwave Regenerative Treatment

-Also known as radial shockwave therapy and extracorporeal shockwave therapy, shockwave regenerative treatment is a strong but painless way to treat sports injuries and other lingering injuries.
-This ultrasound therapy is an effective and noninvasive way to treat painful conditions of your muscles, bones, nerves and musculoskeletal connective tissue.
+Also known as radial shockwave therapy or extracorporeal shockwave therapy is a strong but painless way to treat sports injuries and other lingering injuries.
+This ultrasound therapy is an effective and non-invasive way to treat painful conditions of your muscles, bones, nerves, and musculoskeletal connective tissue.

-Shockwave regenerative therapy is a form of orthopedic and sports rehabilitative treatment for both injury and chronic pain, although its name isn’t quite as fierce as it sounds.
+Shockwave regenerative therapy (ESWT) is a form of orthopedic and sports rehabilitative treatment for both injury and chronic pain, although its name isn’t quite as fierce as it sounds.
 The treatment consists of soundwave pulses delivered via external — or extracorporeal — handheld tools.
-Thanks to decades of success and proven safety, extracorporeal shockwave therapy is becoming a standard procedure that speeds healing.
+Thanks to decades of success and proven safety, is becoming a standard procedure that speeds healing.

 How Shockwave Therapy Works

-Radial shockwave therapy uses a form of focused sound energy that encourages regenerative healing in your muscles, bones and connective tissue, including ligaments and tendons.
-Delivered by your doctor, chiropractor or physical therapist at ReBalance in New York City, the procedure sends a focused, percussive sound wave deep into the site of your injury, pain or chronic tightness.
+Radial shockwave therapy uses a form of focused sound energy that encourages regenerative healing in your muscles, bones, and connective tissue, including ligaments and tendons.
+Delivered by your doctor, chiropractor at ReBalance, the procedure sends a focused, percussive sound wave deep into the site of your injury, pain, or chronic tightness.
 It requires no anesthesia because it isn’t painful.

 Pain Relief from Radial Shockwave Therapy